-I recently had the opportunity to participate in a program called the Whole Health Medicine Institute, where I learned a lot and gained fresh insight and inspiration.
+I recently had the opportunity to participate in a program called the Whole Health Medicine Institute, where I learned a lot.
 In a discussion about "healing health care," a point was made by Dr. Lissa Rankin that really resonated with me, and I wanted to share it here.
 The point was this:

 Conversely, we can undergo cure without ever having a sense of healing.
 For example, the cancer cells may be gone, but the person still feels broken.

 I realized that sometimes in health care we become so focused on cure that we fail to recognize opportunities for healing.

 While CURE typically involves the mind's efforts, HEALING is the work of the heart.

 The same is true in everyday life.
 We can be quick to try and fix or cure others' problems, when healing may be what the person really needs.

 We ALL have the ability to be healers.